Join the team

 Day-to-day duties will include potting and repotting stock across multiple container sizes (140mm to 1000L), watering and irrigation checks, plant staging and layout, removal and disposal of substandard stock, maintaining growing area hygiene and biosecurity protocols, and assisting with loading and dispatch preparation.
 You will also assist with general property maintenance and infrastructure upkeep as required.

-The nursery operates Monday to Thursday, 7am–4pm.
+The nursery operates Monday to Thursday, 7:30am–4pm.
 Initial engagement is casual, with a realistic path to part-time or permanent employment for the right candidate.
 Hours may increase during peak production periods.

 You do not need formal horticultural qualifications for this role, though any nursery, farming, or landscape experience is highly regarded.
 We are looking for someone physically fit, reliable, and genuinely interested in plants and production horticulture.
 Experience operating small machinery (forklifts, tractors, ride-ons) is an advantage.
 A current driver’s licence is required.

-Cape Nursery holds NIASA accreditation, which requires consistent adherence to documented biosecurity and production protocols.
+Cape Nursery operates a documented biosecurity programme that requires consistent adherence to its production protocols.
 Attention to process and a methodical approach to physical work are important traits in our team.

 Pay rate of $26–$30 per hour depending on experience, plus 25% casual loading, in accordance with the Horticulture Award 2020 (MA000028).
 Superannuation at the current statutory rate.
 After conversion to permanent: four weeks annual leave, access to personal leave, and long service leave accrual.